-There are three-step and four-step styles to the approach, but they both involve taking measured steps while simultaneously preparing the ball for release.
-The final step is actually a sliding lunge together with a swing of the arm and the release of the ball onto the lane.
+There are three-step and four-step bowling styles to the approach, but they both involve taking measured steps while simultaneously preparing the bowling ball for release.
+The final step is actually a sliding lunge together with a swing of the arm and the release of the bowling ball onto the lane.

 Bowling shoes feature so called sliding soles, which help to reduce friction and make for better slides.
 Athletic bowling shoes are styled just like normal athletic shoes, but typically feature sliding soles on both feet.
-These are great for beginners, and for casual players who play up to once a week.
+These bowling shoes are great for beginners, and for casual bowling players who play up to once a week.

 After all, in the approach, only one foot actually has to slide.
 This is the foot opposite the player’s bowling arm.
-Hence, performance bowling shoes are modified based on whether the player is left- or right-handed.
+Hence, performance bowling shoes are modified based on whether the bowling player is left- or right-handed.

-Some of these special bowling shoes may even come with soles that can be switched around depending on lane conditions.
+Some of these special pair of bowling shoes may even come with soles that can be switched around depending on lane conditions.
 These are for the experts who really want to squeeze out every last bit of advantage and performance that they can from their bowling shoes.

 Fancy bowling shoes are not required for one to do well in the sport, and neither do they ensure better performance.
 As with many sports, personal skill, honed by practice, is still the determining factor for success and good performance.
 However, choosing bowling shoes properly can still play its part in making playing bowling easier and more comfortable.